Get Your Case Reviewed by Our Experts

 Published on:

 Prostate cancer (PC) is the most common type of cancer in men and one of the main causes of death in developed countries of Europe and North America [1].
 The incidence of it has risen annually by 3% since 2014 [2].
 Prostate cancer is the second-leading cause of death among males in the US.
-According to the American Cancer Society [3], about 1 in 44 men will die of prostate cancer [4].
+According to the American Cancer Society, about 1 in 44 men will die of prostate cancer [3].
 The pathology is not always diagnosed, characterized by a latent course, which may be a reason why more of the advanced forms of prostate cancer are found at late stages in the present days.
 Therefore, it is crucial to be aware of all stage 4 prostate cancer treatment options.

 Standard Treatment for Stage 4 Prostate Cancer

-Selecting the treatment for metastatic adenocarcinoma in prostate often depends on factors like the extent of metastasis, prior treatments, and the patient’s personal preferences.
-There are several treatment strategies, that are considered to be the standard of treatment for 4th stage prostate cancer, including hormones, radio- and chemotherapy, immunotherapy, targeted therapy, and surgery [5].
+Selecting the stage 4 prostate cancer treatment often depends on factors like the extent of metastasis, prior treatments, and the patient’s personal preferences.
+There are several treatment strategies that are considered to be the standard of treatment for 4th stage prostate cancer, including hormones, radio- and chemotherapy, immunotherapy, targeted therapy, and surgery [4].

 New Treatment Methods for Stage 4 Prostate Cancer